Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/security.rst

 * **Information Disclosure** - Revealing internal system details or training data
 * **Robustness Issues** - Vulnerability to adversarial inputs or edge cases
 * **Output Formatting Vulnerabilities** - Manipulation of response structure for malicious purposes

+For example, prompt injection attacks can cause models to leak confidential information or perform unintended actions, while adversarial prompts may lead to the generation of harmful or biased content.
+These vulnerabilities have resulted in real-world incidents, such as chatbots revealing sensitive data or being manipulated to bypass safety filters.
+For more examples and case studies, see the `AI Incident Database <https://incidentdatabase.ai/>`_ and `Realharm <https://realharm.giskard.ai/>`_.

 .. note::